 There’s a lot happening across the Redwood Community.
 Here’s how to stay connected:

 - Follow Redwood on Twitter: this is our main feed of events, announcements, and updates

-- Sign up for the Redwood Newsletter: we send a short newsletter twice a month with recaps of updates, articles, and events
+- Sign up for the Redwood Newsletter: we send a short newsletter periodically with recaps of updates, articles, and events

 - Join the Forums and sign up for digests: click on your account, settings, and notifications

 - Star Redwood on Github and set a custom “Watch” for releases

 The best way to be successful with Redwood is to have the support of a community!
 Whatever you do next, you don’t have to do it alone: